puzzlopia/puzzle-solvers/README.md

 It is easy to implement an algorithm that finds solutions or optimal solutions using 'step metric'.
 [BFS](https://en.wikipedia.org/wiki/Depth-first_search) does pretty well.
 But everything changes when you use 'move metric', which seems to be the standard between SBPs experts.
 This is what current algorithm tries to do.

+Currently, *the algorithm doesn't always find the optimal* (see 'checks' folder).
+Also it would be nice to add a _prune_ optimization.

 ## Using the solver
 You only need to edit the 'main.go' file, uncomment 'solvingPennant()' and comment everything else.

 1. **Define the SBP puzzle**:
   You have to specify the initial state and the goal state.
-The structure is pretty straightforward: it consists of a matrix of integers, 0 meaning free space and any positive value, a piece.
+The structure is pretty straightforward: it consists of a matrix (by rows) of integers, 0 meaning free space and any positive value, a piece.
   Each piece must be marked with a different integer.
   To accelerate the algorithm, you can tell the algorithm that there are similar, interchangeable pieces: for example, the small 1x1 squares of
   Pennant.
 (They must have the same shape!).